-Most students of Spanish today eventually ask the same question, “Should I learn Latin American Spanish or Spanish from Spain?”.
+Most students of Spanish today eventually ask the same question, “Should I learn Latin American Spanish or Spain’s Spanish?”.
 Another common question is “What are the differences between the two types of Spanish?”

 Learning a language for travel, work, or pleasure is highly recommended as a personal development or career development tool.
 And Spanish (any form) is one of the most important languages.

-Let’s take a look at the differences between the Spanish spoken on two different sides of the Atlantic ocean.
+Let’s take a look at the differences between how Spanish speakers on two different sides of the Atlantic ocean communicate.
 We’ll also take a look at the benefits of learning one over the other.

 The Spanish of Spain